mks-mia/gemini-api-nodejs/README.md

 - **.env** is listed in `.gitignore` and is **NOT** pushed to GitHub.
 - This prevents leaking your API key in a public repo.

-## Difference from the Previous Version
+## Difference from the Previous Web App

 Previously, I built a simpler webpage that: